Day trip to Haridwar

 Pick up from your hotel and drive to Haridwar.
 Arrive there at around 11:30 Hrs.
 On arrival you are met and taken to the sightseeing tour of Haridwar.
-Visiting sightseeing places during the tour.
+Visiting sightseeing places during day trip to Haridwar from Delhi.

 HAR – KI – PAURI – Haridwar

 Har – Ki – Pauri is regarded as one of the major attractions of Haridwar.
 It is a sacred Ghat built by the then King Vikramaditya in the memory of his brother Bhartrihari.
 This sacred bathing Ghat is also known as Brahmakund.
 Thousands of devotees come here to take a holy dip in the river Ganga during the Kumbh Mela.
 Just near the Ghat is the Gangadwar Temple which is regarded as the most important temple of Haridwar

 The Chandi Devi Temple, situated atop the Neel Parvat, gives a panoramic view of the entire Haridwar town.
 The temple was built in the year 1929 by the then king of Kashmir Suchat Singh.
 According to a legend, Adi Shankaracharya established the main statue here during the eighth century AD.
 You can either trek the 3 – km path to get to the temple from Chandi Ghat or take the ropeway that starts from the nearby Gauri Shankar Temple.

 BHARAT MATA TEMPLE – Haridwar